 It's a good idea to know the different types of water heaters available before you purchase one:

-- Tankless or demand-type water heaters heat water directly without the use of a storage tank
+- Tankless or demand-type water heaters heat water directly without the use of a storage tank.
+This type of water heater is designed to provide an adequate supply of hot water without running out when adequately sized.

-- Heat pump water heaters move heat from one place to another instead of generating heat directly for providing hot water
+- Heat pump water heaters move heat from one place to another instead of generating heat directly for providing hot water, resulting in high efficiencies and significant cost savings.

 When selecting the best type and model of water heater for your home, consider the following: